 Site managers to enhance and maintain communication and collaboration with the agencies and authorities responsible for coastal flood defence and protection to:

-Use the window of opportunity to introduce, where adequate and feasible no-regret measures, nature-based solutionswhen alterations or new costal flood defence and protection structures are planned.
+Use the window of opportunity to introduce, where adequate and feasible with priority no-regret measures, nature-based solutions , especially when alterations or new costal flood defence and protection structures are planned.

-Advocate for considering the Wadden Sea World Heritage OUV in the application of eiaenvironmental impact assessments and regulations.
+Ensure the Wadden Sea World Heritage OUV is considered in the application of Environmental Impact Assessments, Strategic Impact Assessments and regulations.

-Encourage cooperation of site managers and the agencies and authorities responsible for coastal flood defence and protection in pilot projects.
+Encourage cooperation of site managers and the agencies and authorities responsible for coastal flood defence and protection in pilot projects for nature-friendly coastal protection and win-win-situations with nature protection.

 The TWSC, to stimulate and facilitate regular trilateral exchange among site managers to:

-Continue to- and strengthen ing sharingbest practices, experiences, and knowledge about specific topics of interest (e.g. nature-based possibilities for coastal flood protection and defence (no-regret measures), good practice examples for coherence and compensation measures, relocation of (summer-) dikes, dune overwash).
+Continue to strengthen and share best practices, experiences, and knowledge about specific topics of interest (e.g. nature-based possibilities for coastal flood protection and defence (no-regret measures), good practice examples for coherence and compensation measures, relocation of (summer-) dikes, restoration of natural dynamics in dunes (e.g. washover) and salt marshes).

-Formulate relevant research questions to investigate potentials to restore natural dynamics, nature-based solutions, nature friendly adaptation measures and compensation measures and when possible, develop trilateral research projects.
+Formulate relevant research questions to investigate potentials for nature-based solutions as well as andadaptation and compensation measures, to restore natural dynamics and, when possible, develop trilateral research projects.

 Continue to support and stimulate, where necessary, the agencies and authorities responsible for coastal flood defence and protection to implement more environmentally friendly solutions contributing to the safeguarding of the OUV.

-The TWSC through site managers and, where not being part of it, the responsible nature conservation authorities, toto continue to improve the awareness of the Wadden Sea World Heritage natural geological dynamic processes (sediment dynamics), the role of natural factors in coastal protection (islands, dunes, saltmarshes), the significance of river and marsh water body connectivity for fish and ecological processes, the role of tidal processes for some coastal habitats, among authorities and agencies responsible for planning, construction and maintenance of coastal flood defence and protection measures.
+The TWSC through site managers and, where not being part of it, the responsible nature conservation authorities, and other relevant stakeholders to start an outreach programme to alert coastal communities, those managing areas at risk of flooding until 2100 and other relevant actors of the need for action with regards to coastal adaptation and restoration.
+This outreach programme should be accompanied by practical guidance on how to enhance the use of nature-friendly measures and maintenance practices in a collaborative approach with the competent authorities, based on the CCAS.
+More generally, continue to improve the awareness of the Wadden Sea World Heritage natural geological dynamic processes (sediment dynamics), the role of natural factors in coastal protection (islands, dunes, saltmarshes), the significance of river and marsh water body connectivity for fish and ecological processes, the role of tidal processes for some coastal habitats, among authorities and agencies responsible for planning, construction and maintenance of coastal flood defence and protection measures.
 This shall be accompanied by information to the broad public through visitor and information centres, and the work of the International Wadden Sea School (IWSS).

 Complementary Activities to Support Management